SignTools/SignTools/README.md

 # the public address of your server, used to build URLs for the website and builder
 # must be valid HTTPS or OTA won't work!
 server_url: https://mywebsite.com
-# where to save data such as apps and signing profiles
+# where to save data like apps and signing profiles
 save_dir: data
 # apps older than this time will be deleted when a cleanup job is run
 cleanup_mins: 10080
 # how often does the cleanup job run
 cleanup_interval_mins: 30
+# protects the web ui with a username and password
+# this does not overlap with the "workflow.key" protection
+basic_auth:
+  enable: false
+  username: ""
+  password: ""
 ```

 Depending on your builder provider, the `workflow` section will vary.
 Here are examples of the most popular CI providers: